 On December 12, 1997, the Internal Revenue Service ("IRS") concluded an audit of the Company's tax returns for the years ended June 30, 1992 through June 30, 1995, and issued a formal report reflecting proposed adjustments with respect to the years under audit.
 The proposed IRS adjustments primarily relate to the disallowance of research and experimental tax credits claimed by the Company, as well as the treatment of certain other items.
 The total deficiency attributable to the proposed adjustments is \$4,181,000, including penalties and interest of \$1,591,000 through the date of the report.
 The Company is in the process of responding to this report by appealing the proposed adjustments to the Appeals Division of the IRS.
-While the Company does not believe that the final outcome of the IRS audit will have a material adverse effect on the Company's financial condition or results of operations, no assurance can be given as to the final outcome of the audit, the amount of any finantial condition or results of operations.
+While the Company does not believe that the final outcome of the IRS audit will have a material adverse effect on the Company's financial condition or results of operations, no assurance can be given as to the final outcome of the audit, the amount of any final adjustments or the potential impact of such adjustments on the Company's financial condition or results of operations.